rebeccalisk/git-demo/README.md

 # Other Setup

-## Text Editors

-If you've been using the CS50 IDE, TextEdit, or NotePad to edit your code up until now, now's the time to get started.
-If you don't have a preferred text editor yet, [Sublime](https://www.sublimetext.com/) is the way to go.
-Check out Rebecca's great [piazza note](https://piazza.com/class/if9069e9cmd4df?cid=43) on Sublime if you're interested!

-Alternately, if you're up for a challenge, you might want to consider the text editor Vim.
-It's my preferred editor because it not only lets you work from within the terminal, but also provides a ton of shortcuts that mean you spend less time navigating and more time coding.

-To open a file with Vim, all you have to do is type `vim [filename]` in the terminal.
-No pesky clicking through folders, alternating through tabs of files, or starting up programs.
-Vim has a steep learning curve... but once you're used to it, you'll never want to go back.
-To better integrate OCaml with Vim, check out this awesome [note](https://piazza.com/class/if9069e9cmd4df?cid=82) by Davey on Piazza!

 ## The Terminal

 Since you'll be using the terminal a lot over the course of the semester, it doesn't hurt to make it pretty!
 To add some colors, you can start by opening ~/.bash_profile () and adding in the following lines: